 The "Mission of the Investigations Division" is to identify, document and collect all evidence and information at crime scenes for identifying, apprehending and convicting the guilty and to exonerate the innocent.

 In many cases, the patrol officer who took the initial report will be able to investigate this case and bring it to a resolution.
-If the offense is serious or the office was unable to complete the case on during his shift, it may be assigned to a detective for follow up.
+If the offense is serious or the officer was unable to complete the case during their shift, it may be assigned to a detective for follow up.
 In some cases, there may not be enough evidence to conclusively point to a suspect.
 In all cases, the St. George Police Department Investigations Division is here to serve the citizens our community.

 For more information about Victim Services and the Drug Task Force, please select the appropriate tab on the web page.

 If you need to report a crime, please call (435) 627-4300.